 “Sushi grade” or “sashimi-grade” are common terms used to identify seafood considered “safe to consume raw.”
 Because there is no official, regulated standard for these terms, it’s important that you purchase sushi grade seafood from a trusted seafood source such as Catalina Offshore Products.

 There are exceptions, including our farmed Mt.
 Cook SAIKOU Alpine Salmon, which is raised in parasite-free glacier water.
-Our fresh or frozen products that are safe to be consumed raw are specified as “sushi grade” on product pages.
+To make it easy for you, our fresh or frozen products that are safe to be consumed raw are clearly specified as “sushi grade” and/or “sashimi grade” on product pages.